 English fanciers bred smaller Pomeranians in the 1900s and the standard was stabilized.
 The American Kennel Club recognised the breed in 1900 and nine years later the American Pomeranian Club was designated as the Parent Club.
 This dog continues to hold top ranking as one of the most popular breeds.

 The Pomeranian is small, cute and furry with erect ears.
 His face is fox-like, baby-doll or pansy and the eyes are dark and almond-shaped.
 His nose is usually dark or matches his coat color.
 The tail is distinctly plumed and fans over his back.

 The dog’s thick double coat stands out with a luscious ruff around the neck and chest.
 The undercoat has soft fluffy fur while the topcoat has long shiny soft fur.
 Newborn Poms do not have the characteristic plume tail which develops months later.

-Coat colours for early Poms were primarily solid colours but the range was expanded after an orange dog won awards in the 1920s.
+Coat colors for early Poms were primarily solid colors but the range was expanded after an orange dog won awards in the 1920s.
 The dog can now be seen in red, orange, white or cream, brown, blue or black.
-There have been rare sightings of particoloured Poms.
+There have been rare sightings of parti colored Poms.

 The Pomeranian is outgoing, smart and vivacious.
 He is friendly and loves to meet new people but is suspicious of strangers.
 He is cute and feisty but has a mind of his own.